-Multi-use trails from the Western Trailhead, along the shoreline and up onto the Mt Joyce ridgeline provide access for horse-riders.
-The Lilybrook Recreation Area (Western Trailhead) will also connect to the planned Boonah to Ipswich Trail, giving riders even more opportunities for riding in the future.
-Please note: There are very limited watering facilities available at the site.
-Trail users should come prepared with a water supply for horses and must not water horses from the Wyaralong Dam.
+Multi-use trails from the Western Trail Access, along the shoreline and up onto the Mt Joyce ridgeline provide access for horse-riders.
+The Lilybrook Recreation Area (Western Trail Access) will also connect to the planned Boonah to Ipswich Trail, giving riders even more opportunities for riding in the future.
+Note: There are very limited watering facilities available at the site.
+Trail users should come prepared with a water supply for horses and must not water horses from Wyaralong Dam.

 - The Ngumbi campsite is suitable for short stays by individuals and small family groups interested in direct access to the lake or mountain bike trails.
 It provides limited camping facilities including a toilet, a simple shelter and water tanks.
 The site cannot be accessed by vehicles, only via the trails or lake.

-The Meebun and Ngumbi campsites are free of charge however they operate on a ‘first-in, first-served’ basis and can fill quickly, particularly at popular times such as long weekends.
+This campsite is free of charge, however it operates on a ‘first-in, first-served’ basis and can fill quickly, particularly at popular times such as long weekends.
 Campers must bring their own drinking water and leave the camping areas clean and tidy.
-Free standing tent or swags are permitted, but caravans, camper vans, mobile homes and roof top campers are not permitted to stay overnight at the Meebun Recreation Area or car parks.
+Free standing tent or swags are permitted but caravans, camper vans, mobile homes and roof top campers are not permitted to stay overnight.
 We ask visitors limit their stay to seven nights.
-There is no vehicle access to the grassed area of the park.

 Please note that swimming is not currently permitted in the lake.

-- The Lilybrook Recreation Area (Western Trailhead) camping facilities are available for event use only at this time (fees apply).
-The campsite can accommodate a large group and is suitable for horse enthusiasts, with holding paddocks, watering areas and loading ramps.
+- The Lilybrook Recreation Area (Western Trail Access) camping facilities are available for event use only at this time (fees apply).
+The campsite can accommodate a large group and is suitable for horse enthusiasts with holding paddocks, watering areas and loading ramps.
 Toilets, showers (cold water only), picnic tables and shelters are available on site.
 All booking enquiries must be sent to email@example.com

-Download the Lake Wyaralong Recreation Guide for more information and a map of recreation facility locations.
+Download the Lake Wyaralong A3 Map* for more information and a map of recreation facility locations.